phaustin/quantecon-example/book/docs/debugging.md

 The problem is that `ax` was defined inside `plot_log()`, and the name is lost once that function terminates.

-Let\'s try doing it a different way.
+Let's try doing it a different way.

 We run the first cell block again, generating the same error